 423-794-6320 julesc@jonesboroughtn.org

-Check Reviews and Ratings: Customer reviews and ratings can give you insight into the business's reputation.
-Confirm Contact Information: Verify the phone numbers and email addresses listed.
+Check Reviews and Ratings: Read the reviews and ratings to understand the business's reputation and reliability.
+Check Contact Details: Ensure the contact details, like phone numbers and emails, are correct.
 Visit the business's official website if available.
 Check Business Address: Double-check the business location using the Google map provided.

-Operating Hours: Verify the business's working hours to ensure your call will be answered.
+Business Hours: Verify the business's working hours to ensure your call will be answered.
 Note any holidays or special closure days.
-Secondary Contact Methods: If the main phone number isn’t working, try contacting them through email or social media.
+Other Contact Options: If the primary phone number is not responsive, look for alternate contact methods such as email or social media handles.

-Protect Your Personal Data: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
-Check Representative's Identity: Make sure the representative is legitimate.
+Avoid Sharing Sensitive Information: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
+Confirm Identity: Make sure the representative is legitimate.
 Check their name and position on the business's official website.
-Before proceeding with any legal matters, consider reviewing local $stateName state laws.
-It is also advisable to consult an accredited legal expert in privacy laws to ensure conformity and to defend your rights and interests.
-You can find more information here by finding an accredited legal expert in privacy laws.
+Before proceeding with any legal matters, consider being aware of local $stateName state laws.
+It is also advisable to consult a certified privacy laws attorney to ensure conformity and to protect your rights and interests.
+You can find more information here by finding an accredited privacy lawyer.

 Weather Conditions: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
-Confirm Operational Hours: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.
+Confirm Operational Hours: Make sure the business is open on your planned visit day, including any public holidays.

-Handling Disputes: If you face any legal issues or disputes, keep a record and consult with a legal expert.
-Report the problem to local consumer protection agencies if necessary.
-Report Listing Problems: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
-Use this form to report the issue: Contact Us Form
+Reporting Legal Issues: If you encounter any legal issues or disputes with a local business, document the details and seek legal advice.
+Consider reporting the issue to consumer protection agencies.
+Reporting Listing Issues: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
+Submit a report using the following form: Contact Us Form